 Although very rare, complications known as dengue haemorrhagic fever, can occur, which lead to shock, internal bleeding and respiratory problems, which is also why a hospital environment is strongly recommended in order that the progression of the disease can be monitored.

-We should stress that even though the disease is on the rise, it is still affecting relatively few people – around 200 per 100,000 of the population – so you should not panic if you do get bitten occasionally: you are unlikely to have caught the disease.
+We should stress that even though the disease is present in Krabi, it is still affecting relatively few people – around 100 – 200 per 100,000 of the population per year – so you should not panic if you do get bitten occasionally: you are very unlikely to have caught the disease.